skuznetsov/blender-ai-helper/docs/quickstart.md

 2. Enter a prompt.
 3. Click Preview to generate tool calls.
 4. Inspect the preview and click Apply.
+5. For constraints, select sketch geometry and ask for a constraint (e.g., "add horizontal constraint").

 ## Sketch (WIP)
 - Sketch Mode creates line segments on the XY plane.